rlankhorst/zip-recipes/src/README.md

 = 4.7.2.19 =
 Fix for premium version.

+= 4.7.2.20 =
+Recipe Picture Gallery is here!

 == Features that will be added in upcoming versions of the Zip Recipes plugin ==